orioch/myMovies/README.md

 # MyMovies
-(I'm still working on creating this project, but you can access what I have made so far)
+(I'm still working on creating this project, but you can access what I have made so far, and also look at the next [work items](https://github.com/orioch/myMovies/issues) i am planning to do.)

 ## Table of Contents